-As men voicing the women, the two authors notice the women’s sufferings from their traumatic experiences on the scale of ordinary life as Biti defined.
-In their writing, women suffer from gender/mothering duty and identity distress caused by differences in ideology and behavior due to gender differences, on the one hand; and the direct hurting caused by wars, on the other hand.
-Mothering work is always threatened by violence and women in war always suffer, “[i]t is this potentially painful and lively contradiction between war and mothering as human activities that might motivate individual mothers to resist” (Ruddick, 1989: 221), however, the mother never stops committing herself to peaceful way, refusing to resort to violent strategies.
+As men giving voice to women characters, the authors portray the traumas these mothers suffer on an ordinary human scale, as Wan and Biti describe it.
+In these novels, women suffer due to their gender and mothering duties and experience identity crises prompted by ideologies and behaviors shaped by both gender differences and pain directly caused by wars.
+The task of mothering is perpetually threatened by violence and it is women who always suffer in war.
+As Ruddick says, “[i]t is this potentially painful and lively contradiction between war and mothering as human activities that might motivate individual mothers to resist” (1989: 221).
+Yet the mother remains faithful to peaceful methods and rejects violence.

-The novel, Big Breasts and Wide Hips, revolves around the suffering and hardships that lasted throughout the Mother Shanggun Lu’s life.
-Influenced by the feudal ideology that girls with tiny feet are taken as beauty, Shangguan Lu had to bound her feet since a very young age, suffering physical torture to satisfy men’s perverted aesthetic at that time.
-After marrying into a patriarchal family, she was maltreated by her husband and his family for failing to carry a boy baby though her husband himself was infertile.
-To end her misery, she had to endure the insult of having affaires with other men, even the humiliation of a gang rape, just hoping to have a son to fulfill her husband and his family’s expectation.
-Shangguan Lu conceals the fact that all the nine children she had are conceived by other men but not her husband to escape the domestic violence by the latter with the excuse of unable to have any child; as has been explained in Ruddick’s words: “there are many voices of maternal nonviolence, with different mothers and cultures of mothers pursuing nonviolence in their own flawed and imperfect ways” (1989: 163).
+The novel Big Breasts and Wide Hips revolves around the lifelong sufferings and hardships of the mother, Shanggun Lu’s life.
+She suffers due to the feudal thinking that sees her feet bound from a very young age, suffering physical torture to satisfy men’s perverse aesthetics.
+After marrying into a patriarchal family, her husband and his family maltreat her for not producing a male baby, even though her husband is himself infertile.
+To escape her misery, she endures degrading affairs with other men and even humiliating gang rape, desperate to have a son to satisfy her husband and his family’s expectations.
+Shangguan Lu conceals the fact that all of her nine children are by men other than her husband to escape any excuse for suffering domestic violence.
+As Ruddick explains: “there are many voices of maternal nonviolence, with different mothers and cultures of mothers pursuing nonviolence in their own flawed and imperfect ways” (1989: 163).

-Even after her husband’s death, the mother or it is reasonable to say all females of the Shangguan family were not unbounded from the patriarchal ideology, living with the only male heir as the center of the family.
-“She assumed the household of Shangguan in addition to paying heavy cost for this: hunger, drift, lose beloved daughter bitterly, even oneself raped and wrecking” (Huang, 2010: 155).
-In sacrificing herself to the children, the mother indulged her son’s addiction to breastmilk, feeding him with her own breastmilk whenever he wants even when he has the ability to have meal himself.
-In this case, the ideology of motherhood becomes oppressive as Ruddick has defined.
-To the Mother in Breasts and Wide Hips, “maternal work as a consuming identity requiring sacrifices of health, pleasure, and ambitions unnecessary for the well-being of children” (Ruddick, 1989: 29).
+Even after her husband’s death, neither the mother nor any of the Shangguan family’s female members are released from patriarchy, living with the only male heir at the family’s center.
+As Huang observes: “She assumed the household of Shangguan in addition to paying heavy cost for this: hunger, drifting, bitterly losing a beloved daughter, even being raped and molested” (Huang, 2010: 155).
+She sacrifices herself to her children, indulging her son’s endless craving for breastmilk even when he can eat solids.
+Motherhood becomes oppressive in this scenario, as Ruddick describes: “Maternal work as a consuming identity requiring sacrifices of health, pleasure, and ambitions unnecessary for the well-being of children” (1989: 29).